Brown-University-Library/geodata_pvdcrosswalk/source_data/README.txt

 Providence Census Geography Crosswalk
 Frank Donnelly, Head of GIS & Data Services
 Brown University Library
-October 28, 2024 / Revised Dec 11, 2024
+October 28, 2024 / Revised Mar 17, 2025

 ---------------------------------------------

 This document describes the process for creating the Providence Census Geography Crosswalk, which relates 2020 census tract and ZIP Code Tabulation Area (ZCTA) geographies to neighborhood and ward boundaries for Providence, Rhode Island.
+Block groups were added as an additional geography, in a second version released in spring 2025.

 DATA PREPARATION